Best Travel Shoes

 M. Gemi offers both free shipping + free returns.

 For a softer, slightly cheaper option I would recommend Jack Rogers Loafers.
 I picked up a pair of these last fall and they're so comfortable.

 Jack Rogers sizing can vary from shoe to shoe – I find that the loafers run slightly narrow but fit like a glove in my usual size.
-I have them in pink leather, although they come in a wide range of colors and also in a suede version on Zappos and Jack Rogers.

 In comparison to the M.Gemi, the Jack Rogers are softer while the M.Gemi are more durable.
 The Jack Rogers are great for casual wear and also for travel, but if you plan to walk on cobblestone / uneven streets, you may prefer a sneaker with more cushion.